oktadev/okta-blog/_source/_posts/2021-09-24-java-records.md

 mongoimport --verbose --db=fortnite --collection=stats --file=/seed/stats.json --jsonArray
 ```

-In the project root, generate the application container image with the following maven command:
+In the project root, generate the application container image with the following Maven command:

 ```shell
 ./mvnw spring-boot:build-image
 ```
-Run the application with docker-compose:
+Run the application with Docker Compose:

 ```shell
 cd docker
 docker-compose up
 ```

-Once the services are up, go to http://localhost:8080/mentalStateAverageDamage, and you should see the Okta login page:
+Once the services are up, go to `http://localhost:8080/mentalStateAverageDamage`, and you should see the Okta login page:

 {% img blog/java-records/okta-login.png alt:"Okta Login Form" width:"400" %}{: .center-image }